blackstar3092/frostbyte_frontend/navigation/about/deployment.md

 in the terminal, run this command: <code>sudo certbot --nginx</code>
 if the command is successful, then our site will be https. otherwise, we must follow the prompt given.

+NATM COLLEGEBOARD REQUIREMENTS

+The project we created is linked to College Board's Big Idea 4 in a few key ways.

+Big Idea 4 which is computing systems and networks, focuses on using computing to innovate and create solutions to problems.

+By building our various APIs, we have created a platform that encourages user interaction and feedback.
+Our site is

+innovative because it allows visitors to contribute their experiences, which can help future visitors make informed decisions about which park to visit along

+with taking a quiz to find out which park is right for you.

+Our project involves the design and development of multiple components, including the interface, user experience (UX), and backend logic for the apis

+including post, analytics, our quiz, reviews, stars, location, and google gemini.
+Each of these have a database table that display dynamic content

+demonstrating knowledge of algorithms and data structures.
+Deploying our project using AWS EC2 aligns with College Board's Big Idea 4 (Creating and

+Innovating) by demonstrating how our site is accessible in the real world, allowing users to interact with and benefit from our

+application.